nickrodd/HDMSpectra/README.md

 The package can be used with python 2, although it is not recommended.
 The dependencies can be harder to install as pip has deprecated python 2, and so an older version of pip may be required.
 (Thanks to Pat Harding for drawing this to our attention.)

-If you encounter any issues in the installation, please reach out to nrodd@berkeley.edu.
+If you encounter any issues in the installation, please reach out to nrodd@cern.ch.

 ## Examples